 What's your proudest moment so far at Yuup?

-In our first year we've put £400k in the hands of local small businesses and side hustlers – that made me extremely proud and underlined the potential to help so many more people as we scale Yuup.
+In our first two years, we've put over £2m in the hands of local small businesses and side hustlers – that made me extremely proud and underlined the potential to help so many more people as we scale Yuup.

 Do you have any advice you’d give to a future entrepreneur?

 Go for it.
 Get started.
 Make mistakes.
 Celebrate your successes.